SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 There is also well-known Pull Request semantics like [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) on how to write a PR body, but we can still have a great PR without using such semantic.
 :::

+#### Are you making many small changes?

+You should summarize by saying: _“Improved readability”_ OR _“Fixed typos and grammar”_

+#### Are the changes big and complex?

+You should include a demonstration of the change.
+E.g. A [screenshot](/screenshots-avoid-walls-of-text) to show text/UI changes, or a [Done video](/record-a-quick-and-dirty-done-video) to demo functionality changes.

 ### 3. Link the pull request to the associated issues / PBIs

 Since we already have a great title and body, the last thing to do is to associate the Pull Request to the related PBIs or Issues.